rsto/draft-stepanek-jscontact/draft-ietf-jmap-jscontact.md

 A Resource object has the following properties:

+- context: `String` (optional)
+  Specifies the context in which to use this resource.
+Pre-defined values are:
+  - `private`: The resource may be used to contact the card holder in a private context.
+  - `work`: The resource may be used to contact the card holder in a professional context.
+  - `other`: The resource may be used to contact the card holder in some other context.
+A label property MAY be help to identify its purpose.
-- type: `String` (mandatory).
+- type: `String` (optional).
-  Specifies the context of the resource.
-This MUST be taken from the set of values specified for the respective property.
+  Specifies the property-specific variant of the resource.
+This MUST be taken from the set of allowed types specified in the respective contact method property.
 - label: `String` (optional).
   A label describing the value in more detail, especially if the type property has value `other` (but MAY be included with any type).
 - value: `String` (mandatory).